 He became journalist in 2011 after a degree in Philosophy at Università degli Studi, Firenze.
 After some collaborations with local newspapers and online magazines, he started his career as a freelancer in 2012 with SooS Chronicles, an Italian collective of documentary photographers, which focuses on the relationship between man and environment with a peculiar interest in all those changes involving past and present.

-After his first long term feature, Standing Still (2013), he focused on unconventional gas extractions in Europe with the documentary project The Great Illusion.
-He has been working for italian and international magazines (D - La Repubblica, Gente, Newsweek Japan, Financial Times) and his pictures have been awarded in festivals worldwide (Rovinj Photodays, Royal Geographical Society - London, Photo Kathmandu, Athens Photo Festival).
+After his first long term feature, Standing Still (2013), a photographic survey of the American West and its representation in contemporary iconography, he focused on unconventional gas extractions in Europe with the documentary project The Great Illusion.
+His images have been published both on Italian and international magazines (D – La Repubblica, La Stampa, Gente, Newsweek Japan, The Financial Times) and have been shortlisted and awarded in several photographic festivals worldwide (FoFu Phot’Art – Fucecchio, Premio Marco Pesaresi, Rovinj Photodays, Atkins CIWEM – London, Photo Kathmandu, Athens Photo Festival).

 2015 - IPA – International Photography Awards, 2015 - Photo Kathmandu, 2015 - Rovinj Photodays, 2015 - Athens Photo Festival, 2015 - Premio Marco Pesaresi, 2015 - Atkins CIWEM EPOTY, 2015 - MIFA Photography Award, 2013 - IPA – International Photography Awards, 2013 - FoFu Phot’Art, 2013 - Counter Balance EIB Award

 - Still life